Redfin finds a new home, for itself, near a Wegmans of course | WTOP

 The building is managed by The RMR Group LLC.

-NKF Executive Managing Director Andy Klaff and Managing Director Jeff Tarae represented RMR in the Redbrick deal.
-Redbrick was represented by Hughes Marino and the…
+NKF Executive Managing Director Andy Klaff and Managing Director Jeff Tarae represented RMR in the Redfin deal.
+Redfin was represented by Hughes Marino and the Ezra…